 Figuring out how the world works beyond junior high school can be daunting.
 Students feel like they are grown and need and crave autonomy in their lives, but over and over again, students find there are still so many things they don’t have a solid understanding about and one of the big things is credit cards (and debit cards).
 Even though they aren’t yet the age where they can apply and use a credit/debit card, they still need to have the foundational understanding of credit cards BEFORE they begin using them.
 As many of us have learned over the years, learning as you go in financial education can be devastating!

-I’ve been teaching programs over six weeks at local junior/middle high schools that cover several topics, including self-knowledge and career selection, goals for their financial future, budgeting and keeping balance, understanding credit scores and learning the financial effects of risk.
-But by far, the critical content that I find students don’t think about or have skills in is in credit and debit card use and how to be skilled at spending so they are successful in managing money.
+I’ve been teaching programs over six weeks at local junior/middle high schools that cover several topics, including self-knowledge and career selection, goals for their financial future, budgeting and keeping balance, understanding credit scores, and learning the financial effects of risk.
+But by far, the critical content that I find students don’t think about or have skills in credit and debit card use and how to be skilled at spending so they are successful in managing money.
 (It’s from Junior Achievement, there I said it, but I promise I just volunteer to teach, I don’t work for ‘em!
 You have to give credit for the curriculum where credit is due!)

 Although it may sound dry to us, students get very involved in the discussion when they see that how they use or misuse a credit/debit card can affect any future spending they may want to do.
 Because we all enjoy spending!

-Here’s the key points of our class:
+Here are the key points of our class:

 Debit cards 101 for Kids